Whether it’s for medical or recreational purposes, the notoriety of the cannabis industry has grown higher than its customers.

 According to the NIDA, THC can increase appetite and reduce nausea.
 It may also decrease pain, inflammation (swelling and redness), and muscle control problems.

 Many researchers, including those funded by the National Institutes of Health (NIH), are continuing to explore the possible uses of THC, CBD, and other parts of the cannabis plant for medical treatment.
+Those seeking more information can Read More here, and see some examples of the medicinal forms the plant can take.

 Another plant that is part of the cannabis family that is often overlooked is industrial hemp.
 According to the Agricultural Marketing Resource Center, hemp is different from the marijuana plant because it is high in fiber and low in THC so it does not have any psychoactive effect to it.